Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Circulant Embedding with Smoothing

 \subsection{Smooth Periodisation}

 There are instances when the circulant embedding matrix $S$ is not positive definite, depending generally on the covariance function used.
 As such, the Fourier diagonsalisation cannot be applied directly.
 To ensure the positive definiteness of $S$, Bachmayr et al. suggest in \citep{bachmayr_unified_2020} periodically extending the covariance function of the Gaussian field and padding the resulting covariance matrix before embedding it to obtain a circulant structure.
-Here, the analysis is developed for the case when the function $C$ is the Mat\'ern covariance, given by:
+Here, the analysis is developed for the case when the function $C$ is the Mat\'ern covariance, given by \eqref{eq: matern-cov-function}.
+Without loss of generality, we assume that the sampling domain $D$ is contained in $[0,1]^d$, so that $C : [-1, 1]^d \rightarrow \mathbb{R}$. { Note that for the separable exponential covariance function, given by \eqref{eq: p-norm-cov-function}, the eigenvalues of $S$ are, in fact, real and positive, so that no padding is necessary.}